Liquid Chromatography-Mass Spectrometry

 LC-MS metabolic profiling of polar and apolar metabolites demonstrated that the metabolome undergoes substantial changes in pre-eclamptic women.
 Amongst the most discriminative metabolites were hydroxyhexacosanoic acid, diacylglycerols, glycerophosphoinositols, nicotinamide adenine dinucleotide metabolites, bile acids and products of amino acid metabolism.

 Our LC-MS Facilities

-- Quantitative and qualitative targeted metabolite profiling, and for the identification of unknowns.
+- Quantitative and qualitative targeted metabolite profiling, and for ID confirmation.
+Used where sensitivity is required.

-- Advanced MS scanning options and information dependent acquisition offer unique approaches to metabolite pro ling and identification.
+- Advanced MS scanning options and information dependant acquisition offer unique approaches to metabolite profiling and identification.